pfenninglab/custom_ArchR_genomes_and_annotations/README.md

 # Custom ArchR genome and gene annotations
 ## by BaDoi Phan (badoi dot phan at pitt dot edu)

+# 0) Contribute
+Got another genome/gene annotation you want to add? make a [pull request](https://github.com/pfenninglab/custom_ArchR_genomes_and_annotations/pulls) and upload your (zipped) files
+Got questions on how these custom genomes were made? put it in [issues](https://github.com/pfenninglab/custom_ArchR_genomes_and_annotations/issues)

 # 1) Premise:
 Not all of single-cell ATAC-seq biomedical molecular epigenetics is done in human and mouse genomes where there are high quality genomes and gene annotations.
 For the other species that are still highly relevant to study health and disease,